-One of the amazing benefits to social media is that you can connect with anyone regardless of where they live.
+One of the amazing benefits of social media is that you can connect with anyone regardless of where they live.
 In fact, many social media channels have a large international user base.
 Consider that 80 percent of Instagram users and 79 percent of Twitter users come from outside the United States.
 If you have a strong presence on these channels, chances are you’re already reaching prospects in other parts of the world.

 Reaching prospects and connecting with them is two different things, though.
 A student living in France may come across your content, but if it’s not optimized to their needs, it won’t do your school any favors.
 To be successful in recruiting international students, you must be sensitive to their culture and nationality.
 You must learn about your audience, the language they use, the aspects of a college education that are important to them, and more.

 Here are a few ways to make reaching an international audience easier.

 To appeal to an international audience, create new content that addresses their unique needs.
 For example, what are their motivations for attending your school?
 If pursuing a medical career is important, highlight your medical program, graduation rates, and job opportunities.

 It’s also smart to address common questions about living, working, and attending classes at your university.
 This is a new environment for overseas students, and they need to know how they will be accommodated in their first months on campus.
 What groups do you have for these students?
 How do you help with language barriers?
 The more information you provide, the better.

 It’s great if your higher institution takes steps to make international students feel comfortable on campus, but it’s even better if they are accepted by their peers.
 To help with this, create a team of mentors that are responsible for partnering up with international students.
 This is rewarding for both groups and can offer a lot of perspective.